Mary Shelley: Lake Geneva and Frankenstein

 In May 1816, Mary Godwin, Percy Shelley, and their son travelled to Geneva with Claire Clairmont.
 They planned to spend the summer with the poet Lord Byron, whose recent affair with Claire had left her pregnant.
-In History of a Six Weeks’ Tour through a part of France, Switzerland, Germany and Holland (1817), she describes the particularly desolate landscape in crossing from France into Switzerland.
+In History of a Six Weeks' Tour through a part of France, Switzerland, Germany and Holland (1817), she describes the particularly desolate landscape in crossing from France into Switzerland.

 The party arrived in Geneva on 14 May 1816, where Mary called herself "Mrs Shelley".
-Byron joined them on 25 May, with his young physician, John William Polidori, and rented the Villa Diodati, close to Lake Geneva at the village of Cologny; Percy Shelley rented a smaller building called Maison Chapuis on the waterfront nearby.
+Byron joined them on 25 May, with his young physician, John William Polidori, and rented the Villa Diodati, close to Lake Geneva at the village of Cologny; Percy Shelley rented a smaller building called Maison Chapouis on the waterfront nearby.
 They spent their time writing, boating on the lake, and talking late into the night.

-"It proved a wet, ungenial summer", Mary Shelley remembered in 1831, "and incessant rain often confined us for days to the house".The violent storms were, it is now known, a repercussion of the volcanic eruption of Mount Tambora in Indonesia the year before (Sunstein, 118).
-See also The Year Without a Summer.
+"It proved a wet, ungenial summer", Mary Shelley remembered in 1831, "and incessant rain often confined us for days to the house".
 Sitting around a log fire at Byron's villa, the company amused themselves with German ghost stories, which prompted Byron to propose that they "each write a ghost story".
 Unable to think of a story, young Mary Godwin became anxious: "Have you thought of a story?
 I was asked each morning, and each morning I was forced to reply with a mortifying negative."
 During one mid-June evening, the discussions turned to the nature of the principle of life.
 "Perhaps a corpse would be re-animated", Mary noted; "galvanism had given token of such things".
 It was after midnight before they retired, and unable to sleep, she became possessed by her imagination as she beheld the grim terrors of her "waking dream", her ghost story:

 She began writing what she assumed would be a short story.
 With Percy Shelley's encouragement, she expanded this tale into her first novel, Frankenstein; or, The Modern Prometheus, published in 1818.
 She later described that summer in Switzerland as the moment "when I first stepped out from childhood into life".
-The story of the writing of Frankenstein has been fictionalised several times and formed the basis for a number of films.
+The story of the writing of Frankenstein has been fictionalised several times and has formed the basis for a number of films.

-In September 2011, the astronomer Donald Olson, after a visit to the Lake Geneva villa the previous year, and inspecting data about the motion of the moon and stars, concluded that her waking dream took place "between 2am and 3am" 16 June 1816, several days after the initial idea by Lord Byron that they each write a ghost story.
+In September 2011, the astronomer Donald Olson, after a visit to the Lake Geneva villa the previous year, and inspecting data about the motion of the moon and stars, concluded that her waking dream took place "between 2am and 3am" on 16 June 1816, several days after the initial idea by Lord Byron that they each write a ghost story.